phoqe/Fackla/readme.md

 ## Governance

 Fackla isn’t a big project.
-The Mapbox account as well as the Google Play Developer account is controlled by [@phoqe](https://github.com/phoqe).
+Mapbox, Google Play Developer, and Firebase is controlled by [@phoqe](https://github.com/phoqe).
 Everything else is in this repository.

 ## Future Improvements